mozilla/glean/docs/user/reference/metrics/datetime.md

 #### `time_unit`

-Datetimes have a required `time_unit` parameter to specify the smallest unit of resolution that the metric will record.
+Datetimes have an optional `time_unit` parameter to specify the smallest unit of resolution that the metric will record.
 The allowed values for `time_unit` are:

 * `nanosecond`
 * `microsecond`
-* `millisecond`
+* `millisecond` (default)
 * `second`
 * `minute`
 * `hour`